 Introduction to software tools commonly used in the semiconductor industry, such as SUPREM IV, PSPICE, VIEWLOGIC, and ICED.
 Cross-listed as UET 426.
+Credit is allowed only for CET 426 or UET 426.
 Prerequisite: UET 331.

 CET 452 Digital Logic Applications.
+(4) S

-(4) S Design of sequential machines using system design techniques and complex MSI/LSI devices with lab.
+Design of sequential machines using system design techniques and complex MSI/LSI devices with lab.
 Prerequisite: CET 350.